 About the Artist

-My inspiration for design is derived from the sculpture that I make in which I use hand blown glass elements.
-I create multicolored hollow hexagonal glass tubes which I then cut and fire polish to smooth the edges.
-These ‘hollow murrine’ can be combined in a variety of ways to create wearable sculpture.
-As architectural elements, they are stronger bound together with fine silver or copper wire and resemble constructs from the natural world such as the ‘bones’ of coral colonies or wax in bee hives.
+In the hot shop she blows multicolored hollow hexagonal glass tubes which are then cut and fire polished in a kiln to smooth the edges and make the forms more conical.
+Her ‘hollow murrine’ can be combined in a variety of ways to create sculpture and wearable art.
+As architectural elements, they are stronger bound together with fine silver or copper wire and resemble constructs from the natural world such as the ‘bones’ of coral colonies or wax comb in bee hives.

 Sea Stone 21/15 2021 glass, copper wire and cast bronze tag

 Kait remains passionately committed to marine conservation.
 She focuses on creating public artworks that foster an appreciation of our seas and oceans, bringing its wonder to a wider audience through experiencing immersive environments that convey the expansiveness of ocean life.